MyLakeTech/Splunk_Cloud_Addon_for_OCI/README/README.md

 Depending on the access method that you choose, define a least-privilege policy as shown in the following examples:

 - If you choose the instance-principal access method:
-    1. Create a Dynamic Group with with the Splunk Instance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm
+    1. Create a Dynamic Group with the Splunk Instance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm
     1. Create an OCI IAM policy like the below
         Allow dynamic-group <Splunk_Dynamic_Group> to use stream-pull in compartment <compartment_of_stream>
 - If you choose the API signing key method: